 Highlight of my summer right here everybody!
 One super simple paint job and the backyard is now my kind of crazy.
 You can get a good idea of how blah this retaining wall used to look like in this post.
 And now, excusing the millions of fence spider webs, get a load of it! *Update: See the whole backyard here … More Painted Mosaic Cinderblock Wall!

-We finally got around to putting up the ceiling fan in my son’s room, just in time for that heat wave thing.
+We finally got around to putting up the ceiling fan in my youngest kid’s room, just in time for that heat wave thing.
 I spray painted this one just like I did its twin.
-(And then I painted this black fan too…) I’ve gotten a few questions about that process so here’s a few answers:Would I recommend doing … More Spray Painting Ceiling Fans, Again
+(And then I painted this black fan too…) I’ve gotten a few questions about that process so here’s a few answers:Would I recommend … More Spray Painting Ceiling Fans Again

 Backyard projects continue with some patio furniture fixing and it’s super fun/nauseating.
 Most mornings this week have been spent getting high off of spray paint fumes while my kids are at school.
 I live a pretty clean life otherwise so when my husband commented that I could have just started drinking with the amount of damage … More Tulip Table Refurbish